OfficeDev/office-js-docs-pr/docs/outlook/mobile-log-appointments.md

 ## Set up your environment

-Complete the [Outlook quick start](../quickstarts/outlook-quickstart.md?tabs=yeomangenerator) which creates an add-in project with the Yeoman generator for Office Add-ins.
+Complete the [Outlook quick start](../quickstarts/outlook-quickstart.md?tabs=yeomangenerator) to create an add-in project with the Yeoman generator for Office Add-ins.

 ## Implement capturing and viewing appointment notes

 You can opt to implement a UI-less command or task pane.
-Select the tab for the one you'd like to use then follow the instructions to update your add-in.
+To update your add-in, select the tab for either UI-less command or task pane, then follow the instructions.

 # [UI-less add-in command](#tab/noui)

-This option shows how to enable a user to log and view their notes and other details about their appointments when they select a UI-less add-in command from the ribbon.
+This option will enable a user to log and view their notes and other details about their appointments when they select a UI-less add-in command from the ribbon.

 ### Configure the manifest